h44z/wg-portal/docs/documentation/getting-started/sources.md

 ## Install

-Complied binary will be available in `./dist` directory.
+Compiled binary will be available in `./dist` directory.